2016 Constitution Day Celebration: the weeks before and after Saturday, May 17th

 The Civics Education Committee of the Utah State Bar is launching its fourth annual Constitution Day on Thursday, September 17, 2015.
-This year is the 225th anniversary of the Constitution, which was signed 574 years after Magna Carta was sealed.
-Next year is the 800th anniversary of Magna Carta, the document that helped inspire our Constitution and Bill of Rights, http://lawday.utahbar.org/.
+This year is the 226th anniversary of the Constitution.
+It is also the 800th anniversary of Magna Carta, the document that helped inspire our Constitution and Bill of Rights, http://lawday.utahbar.org/.

 Please join the hundreds of judges and lawyers who will meet with social studies classrooms across the state and teach students about the separation of powers and the importance of an independent judiciary.
 The committee has developed an inventive curriculum and has prepared engaging materials.
 It’s very simple: Attend a CLE or view a video, print the handouts, and then give students a hands-on opportunity to learn about the Constitution.